brandenc40/ratelimiter/README.md

     NumQueued() uint32
 }

-// New builds a new rate limiter used to ensure calls adhere to a minimum duration between calls. func New(minDuration time.Duration, options ...Option) RateLimiter
+// New builds a new RateLimiter used to ensure calls adhere to a minimum duration between calls. func New(minDuration time.Duration, options ...Option) RateLimiter

 // WithMaxQueueSize sets the maximum number of requests that can be queued up.
 If the queue